fuz_css

 #

 Hue variables therefore provide a single source of truth that's easy to theme, but to achieve pleasing results, setting the hue alone is not always sufficient.
-Custom colors will often require you to set per-variable saturation and lightness values.
+Custom colors generally need tuning for saturation and lightness.

-Unlike the color variables, the hue variables are the same in both light and dark modes.
+Hue variables are the same in both light and dark modes (non-adaptive).

 • NaN